danieljhkim/Phi-Field-Framework/simpleVersion.md

 ### Quantum
 In the double slit experiment, if the Φ-field is calm and undisturbed, as particles traverse through the space, it generates a wave, spreading out and interfering with itself.
 But if you “observe” it by placing a detector near the slits, you are physically blocking or disturbing the field, and now the wave cannot pass through both slits — thus no interference.

+### Expansion of the Universe
+As matters are coalescing around the universe, they push out this invisible medium from within them.
+Where does this “pushed out” medium go?
+It expands the universe — the dark energy.